2600hz/kazoo5/doc/engineering/couch_views.md

 }
 ```

-The `view_map` is an array of objects that tell Kazoo in what databases should the design document be put.
+The `view_map` is an array of objects that tell {% BRAND_NAME %} in what databases should the design document be put.
 There are two options for the object: `classification` and `database`.

 ### Database Classification

-Kazoo has the following standard database classifications:
+{% BRAND_NAME %} has the following standard database classifications:

 Classification | Description
 -------------- | -----------